A universal bound on the duration of a kination era: GROWTH OF SCALAR MODES DURING KINATION

 where we integrate over all fluctuation modes entering during the kination era in the second step.
 Plugging $\mathcal{P}_{\delta}(k,\eta)$ in Eq.~\eqref{eq:Delta_delta} into Eq.~\eqref{eq:Omega_deltaphi}, we obtain the fluctuation over background kination energy ratio, \begin{mybox}{gray}{}

 \end{mybox} which we evaluated at the time when $\mathcal{H}(a_k)\equiv k$.
 The equation of motion for kination fluctuations is:

 where the source term is negligible for sub-horizon modes, see App.~\ref{app:fluctuation_radiation}.
-The solution, $\delta \phi \propto a^{-1}$, indicates that kination fluctuations redshift like radiation $\delta \rho_{2}\propto a^{-4}$.
-The results of the present section include all orders in $\delta\phi_{\mathbf{k}}$ (only $\Phi_{\mathbf{k}}$ was treated as a perturbation).
-Hence, the expression for the fluctuation energy density in Eq.~\eqref{eq:EOM_scalar} and the fact that it redshifts like radiation hold both the linear and non-perturbative regimes $\Omega_{\delta_\phi}<1$ and $\Omega_{\delta_\phi}>1$.\footnote{We have checked with $\mathcal{C}$osmo$\mathcal{L}$attice~\cite{Figueroa:2020rrl,Figueroa:2021yhd} that the scalar field energy density redshifts like radiation in the non-linear regime where the gradient energy density becomes comparable to the kinetic energy density.
-The details will be reported in the companion paper~\cite{companionPAPER}.} We now discuss the two novel bounds on the duration of kination which follow from Eq.~\eqref{eq:Omega_deltaphi}.
+The solution, $\delta \phi \propto a^{-1}$, indicates that kination fluctuations redshift like radiation $\delta \rho_{2}\propto a^{-4}$. {The equation of motion in Eq.~\eqref{eq:EOM_scalar}} includes all orders in $\delta\phi_{\mathbf{k}}$ (only $\Phi_{\mathbf{k}}$ was treated as a perturbation).
+Hence, the expression for the fluctuation energy density in Eq.~\eqref{eq:EOM_scalar} and the fact that it redshifts like radiation {hold for both} the linear and non-perturbative regimes $\Omega_{\delta_\phi}<1$ and $\Omega_{\delta_\phi}>1$.\footnote{We have checked with $\mathcal{C}$osmo$\mathcal{L}$attice~\cite{Figueroa:2020rrl,Figueroa:2021yhd} that the scalar field energy density redshifts like radiation in the non-linear regime where the gradient energy density becomes comparable to the kinetic energy density.
+The details will be reported in the companion paper~\cite{companionPAPER}.} Note that our derivation of the kination fluctuation relies on the scalar field description, which has been considered in the radiation background in \cite{Eroncel:2022vjg} and kination era in \cite{Apers:2024ffe}.
+We postpone a full derivation from the perfect fluid formalism for future work.
+We now discuss the two novel bounds on the duration of kination which follow from Eq.~\eqref{eq:Omega_deltaphi}.